insujang/HEAD/README.md

-# C++ Deduplication Library
+# HEAD: HardwarE Accelerated Deduplication

-This deduplication library is a totally refined version of [yadl (Yet Another Deduplication Library)](https://github.com/YADL/yadl).
+This deduplication program is a totally refined version of [yadl (Yet Another Deduplication Library)](https://github.com/YADL/yadl).

 Faster, Easier to use, Easier to read the source code.